#JaredKushner Brother And #IvankaTrump Brother In Law Marched In DC At #MarchForOurLives

 Youngest Trump Daughter Tiffany Trump Liked Multiple #MarchForOurLives Posts On Instagram

 A photo where Josh Kushner held a sign which read “Schools Not Warzones” got a like from Tiffany Trump, as did a photo from Karlie Kloss.
-Tiffany Trump also liked an Instagram album from the #Marchforourlives rally that read “Next massacre will be the GOP in the midterm elections.”
+Tiffany Trump also liked an Instagram album from the March for Our Lives rally that read “Next massacre will be the GOP in the midterm elections.”

 Tiffany Trump is the only child of Marla Maples and Donald Trump.